claudijd/rotten_apple/README.md

 Conversely, this is the portion of the project that enables you to actively attack a CI/CD.
 To change to "attack mode", open the Rakefile and change the default to "attack".

+Here's the attack type activies it does right now:

 - Steal the RubyGems API key
 - Flush IP Tables (aka: drop firewall rules)
 - Install Software to aid in the attack process